 The process of public engagement - open, two-way conversations about what we do and why - helps to build interest, understanding and appreciation of scientific research and helps academics to better fit their work to the expectations of wider society.

-If you are interested in public engagement activities email Sarah Clark to find out how you can get involved.
+If you are interested in public engagement activities email Sophia Wilkinson to find out how you can get involved.
 The Medical Sciences Division researchers' toolkit includes a range of public engagement resources.

 WHAT IS PUBLIC ENGAGEMENT?